ILapshin/DeFi-Portfolio/README.md

 # DeFi Portfolio Telegram Bot

 A telegram bot that allow you to monitor your crypto portfolio hodled on different wallets.
+Currently deployed on Flux network and running on folowing telegram bot:

 https://t.me/DiffsAlarmBot